Young couple renters pose in own modern home look in distance dreaming planning

 • Use a free credit score website to check your own credit, so you’ll know where you stand before you apply.
 Checking your own credit score or credit report never hurts your score.

 • Talk to 2-3 lenders.
-You’ll pay loan fees and interest, so compare offers before you choose.
+You will likely have tol pay loan fees and interest, so compare offers before you choose.

 Author Information